mysterymath/lcc6502/Linker_Scripts.md

 ## Memory

-Memory is an array of ranges available for general use by the compiler.
+Memory is an array of ranges reserved for general use by the compiler.
 The beginning of the range (inclusive) is given by `from`, and the end of the range (exclusive) is given by `to`.